Majjhima Nikāya 104

 Evaṁ kho, ānanda, tassapāpiyasikā hoti, evañca panidhekaccānaṁ adhikaraṇānaṁ vūpasamo hoti yadidaṁ—

-That’s how there is a verdict of aggravated misconduct.
+That’s how there is further penalty.
 And that’s how certain disciplinary issues are settled, that is,

 tassapāpiyasikāya.